 Note: This post may contain affiliate links.
 At no additional cost to you, I may earn a small commission from purchases made using them.
 TTRPGkids uses this to keep the site going.
 Read full disclosure here.

-Why consider different dice?
+Why consider different dice for tabletop games?

 There’s lots of reasons to consider swapping your regular game dice for something else, including: